Marine West Coast Forest: Climate

 The climate of the marine west coast forests is humid.
-According to the Köppen climate classification System, this climate is very damp throughout most of the year, receiving a great amount of rainfall along with heavy cloud cover.
+According to the Köppen climate classification system, this climate is very damp throughout most of the year, receiving a great amount of rainfall along with heavy cloud cover.
 The marine climate can also be defined with its narrow range of temperatures throughout the year.
 Precipitation is ample and consistent in the marine west coast, with many days of rainfall and a large annual accumulation.
-Many areas in the marine west coast climate have more than 150 days of rainfall per a year, along with averaging around 50 to 250 centimeters per a year of total rainfall (Britannica, 2013).
-The average temperatures of areas within the marine west coast forests usually range from 10 °C to 15 °C (Britannica, 2013).
+Many areas in the marine west coast climate have more than 150 days of rainfall per a year, along with averaging around 50 to 250 centimeters per a year of total rainfall.
+The average temperatures of areas within the marine west coast forests usually range from 10 °C to 15 °C.

-These mild temperatures are in collaboration with the moderating effect of ocean bodies on air temperatures due to the constant influx of oceanic air influencing the marine west coast throughout the year (Ritter, 2009).
-The marine west coast is located in the path of westerly winds from the ocean that contribute to its cloudy skies, significant amount of precipitation, and mild temperatures (Hollow, 2001).
+These mild temperatures are in collaboration with the moderating effect of ocean bodies on air temperatures due to the constant influx of oceanic air influencing the marine west coast throughout the year.
+The marine west coast is located in the path of westerly winds from the ocean that contribute to its cloudy skies, significant amount of precipitation, and mild temperatures.
 The rainfall, seasons, and temperature are all dependent on each other and are all affected by the global circulatory pattern.